-We’re delighted to welcome the likes of Kennedy of Ardara, Mountcharles Pottery and The Rusty Nail in Clonmany to the 2015 App amongst others and we’re delighted to have a lot of familiar businesses back once again.
+We’re delighted to welcome the likes of Kennedy of Ardara, Mountcharles Pottery and The Rusty Nail in Clonmany to the new App amongst others and we’re delighted to have a lot of familiar businesses back once again.
 Annual membership covering marketing and production of the badges we send you is only €12, but alas quite a few businesses either wouldn’t pay this or didn’t respond despite reminders.
 This is a real shame – this travel app is like nothing else in Ireland and has a wealth of multimedia information available around the clock and around the globe for free.
 It is produced as a way of letting the world know about the many wonders of the area – it includes only the best places.
 If you’re not up to scratch, you don’t get in, sorry!

 Finally, with a little more grace than was ever shown to us by either the Council or Failte Ireland (sadly true!), we welcome Donegal Tourism’s new tourism app for the county launched in mid March 2015.
 All resources that help get people to the county need to be encouraged and supported by all Donegal folk around the globe, so pass on their link and no doubt they’ll have a few things we don’t.
 However, we won’t sell ourselves short.
 We know we’ve put something special together and will continue to prosper, despite the begrudgers out there.
 Donegal needs to move beyond personalities and all club together in a united effort to get the message across that we are truly blessed to come from such an amazing location.
 If you have not been, you’re in for a treat.
-Visit our website, follow us on social media and have that free app on your GPS device for your visit in 2015 – a good time just became a little bit better because of it.
+Visit our website, follow us on social media and have that free app on your GPS device for your visit to the coolest of places possible – a good time just became a little bit better because of it.
 Have fun and safe travels.

 John Ward, Producer, Donegal App